statamic/v2-docs/content/collections/docs/cascade.md

 `{{ title }}` would output `Speeder Bikes, Wookies, and Ewoks`, where outside that loop, `{{ title }}` would output `My First Day`.

-## Fighting the Cascade {#fighting-the-cascade}
+## Bypassing the Cascade {#bypassing-the-cascade}

-More often than not, the Cascade is a wonderful thing.
-However, sometimes it hinders us.

-The most classic example is dealing with missing fields when inside a loop.
+The Cascade can be a wonderfully useful thing, until you'd rather go around it.
+For example, when dealing with "missing" fields inside loops.

-In our example, the `page` contains a `tags` field for showing taxonomy terms.
+In this example, the `page` contains a `tags` field for showing taxonomy terms.
 If we were to try to use the `tags` field in the collection loop (red), and one of the entries didn't have a `tags` field, it would actually use the `tags` from the `page` scope.